Skip to main content

 Raw EMIS data is processed through an automated pipeline that: (1) parses the national Excel file, (2) filters to the target province, (3) normalises inconsistent fields (urban/rural casing, no-fee status values, phone numbers), (4) validates GIS coordinates against South Africa's geographic bounds, (5) replaces sentinel values (99, None) with explicit null markers, and (6) generates URL-safe slugs for every school and area.
 The pipeline runs comprehensive validation tests after every execution.

 Schools are grouped into peer groups based on three dimensions: quintile (or independent status), phase (primary, secondary, combined), and province.
 Within each peer group, we calculate the percentile rank for the learner-to-educator ratio.
-A school with "smaller classes than 80% of schools in the same quintile and phase" has a lower (more favourable) ratio than 80% of schools in its peer group.
+A school with a "lower L:E ratio than 80% of similar schools" has a more favourable ratio than 80% of schools in its peer group.
+Important: the EMIS "educators" count includes all staff classified as educators — principals, deputy principals, heads of department, and specialist staff — not just classroom teachers.
+The L:E ratio is therefore a staffing indicator, not a direct measure of class size.
+Actual class sizes are typically higher than the L:E ratio suggests.
 Schools with missing data receive no percentile.
 Peer groups with fewer than 5 schools are flagged as having limited comparison value.

 Data Exclusions and Overrides

-To ensure meaningful comparisons, we apply two data quality measures: (1) Schools with fewer than 5 enrolled learners are excluded from class size percentile calculations.
+To ensure meaningful comparisons, we apply several data quality measures: (1) Schools with fewer than 5 enrolled learners are excluded from learner-educator ratio percentile calculations.
 These are typically newly registered, not yet operational, or special-purpose schools where a ratio like "0.5:1" would be statistically meaningless and would skew peer group distributions.
 These schools still have profiles on SchoolSeek — they simply show "comparison not available" with an explanation.
-(2) We maintain a manual overrides file to correct known EMIS data errors (such as address data in suburb fields).
+(2) We maintain a manual overrides file to correct known EMIS data errors (such as incorrect suburb fields, changed phone numbers, or other contact details).
 All overrides are documented with the original value, the correction, and the reason.
-Both the exclusion threshold and all overrides are visible in our open-source pipeline code.
+(3) Area-to-district assignment uses majority voting — when schools in the same suburb span multiple education districts (due to EMIS data errors or boundary edge cases), the area is assigned to the district containing the majority of its schools.
+This prevents a single misclassified school from placing an entire area in the wrong district.
+Both the exclusion threshold and all overrides are documented and available on request.

 NSC Matric Results

-SchoolSeek integrates National Senior Certificate (NSC) examination results from the DBE School Performance Report 2025 (published January 2026).
-This report covers all schools that participated in the 2025 NSC Examination, including public, special, and independent schools.
-For Western Cape, 435 secondary and combined schools have matric data.
-The data includes: number of candidates who wrote the exam, number who achieved the NSC, and the pass rate percentage for each year (2023, 2024, and 2025).
+SchoolSeek integrates National Senior Certificate (NSC) examination results from the DBE 2025 School Performance Report (published January 2026, source: education.gov.za).
+This report covers all schools that participated in the 2025 NSC Examination across all 9 provinces, including public, special, and independent schools.
+Nationally, 6,578 schools have matric data.
+For each school we store: number of progressed learners, number of candidates who wrote the exam, number who achieved the NSC, and the pass rate percentage for each year (2023, 2024, and 2025).
+On school profiles we display the pass rate, the number of candidates who passed out of those who wrote, and a 3-year trend chart.
+We show candidate counts alongside pass rates because they add essential context — a 100% pass rate from 5 candidates is a very different result from 100% from 500 candidates.
 We do not have per-school bachelor pass rates or distinction counts — the School Performance Report only publishes overall pass/fail data at the school level.
+IEB and Cambridge schools do not have per-school results in the DBE report; these schools are clearly labelled as "IEB/Cambridge results not publicly available" rather than shown as having no data.

 Matric Pass Rate Context